arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Identity Federation in AWS.md

 - Use for **OpenID Connect (OIDC) compatible IDP** like CUP, FaceBook, Google etc.
 - Example: provide temporary access to write to S3 bucket using Facebook Login
 - Steps
-    -   Log in to federated identity provider or remain anonymous
+    -   Log in to federated identity provider to get JWT
-    -   Use the token to authenticate to Federated Identity Pool
+    -   Use the JWT to authenticate to Federated Identity Pool
     -   Get temporary AWS credentials back from the Federated Identity Pool
 - Flow diagram
 	- ![[attachments/Pasted image 20220511124149.png]]